-LUNCH PERIOD: La Plata R-II School District has a "closed" lunch period.
-Every student must go to the cafeteria, whether or not they eat lunch.
-You are to remain in the cafeteria until dismissed by your teacher to return to class.
+LUNCH PERIOD: La Plata R-II School District has two (2) lunch shifts, and has a "closed" lunch period.
+Every student will eat during the 5th period and must go to the cafeteria, whether or not they eat lunch.
+You are to remain in the cafeteria until dismissed by your teacher to return to the high school building.
 The school will not accept lunch deliveries from outside vendors nor can students use school phones or cell phones to place orders.